Skip to main content

 Introduction

-I am a first-generation, Mexican and Chinese American college graduate and an Associate Teaching Professor of Sociology at the University of Washington Tacoma.
+I am a first-generation, Mexican and Chinese American college graduate and a Teaching Professor of Sociology at the University of Washington Tacoma.
 My course content includes examining the production, re-production and function of racialized social systems, the history and experience of Asian Americans, critical multiculturalism in education, and intersectionality.
 I teach courses that introduce the use of the sociological imagination as a critical lens with which to read the world.
 I encourage students to think of their college degree as a tool for creating social change.

 My scholarly interests include: Interdisciplinary models for Anti-racist Pedagogy and Assessment; Sociological theories of race/racisms; Asian American studies; and Intersectionality/Feminist theories in the 21st century.
 I teach sociology courses that contribute to the Ethnic, Gender, and Labor Studies major and the Sociology minor, as well as several other majors.
 My courses are designed to support wholistic learning, critical thinking, and engagement with transformative knowledges.
 In my classes, students participate in frequent small group discussions, student led seminars, and activities that promote the application of theory to practice in real world scenarios.
 The following quote best summarizes my teaching philosophy: